fabianegli/bioenc/Proposal-BioFont.md

 # Proposal 2: Creation of The BioFont Font Family

-The codepoints newly mapped to chemical entities, need defined glyphs to allow visual representations of the biosequences.
+The codepoints newly mapped to chemical entities, need defined glyphs to allow visual representations of the bio-sequences.

 Fonts need to be designed systematically as to allow biologists to learn the system and then be able to read the glyphs, i.e. deduce the structure they